dusk-network/docs-public/src/content/docs/learn/dusk-protocol/overview.md

 Technically, Dusk is a [layer one](https://www.techopedia.com/definition/layer-1-in-blockchain), [zero-knowledge friendly](https://dusk.network/news/understanding_zkps-what-are-they-and-why-do-they-matter/), [proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) blockchain network protocol with an emphasis on privacy and compliance.

-Simply put, Dusk is **privacy-centric global ledger for real world applications and assets**.
+Simply put, Dusk is a **privacy-centric global ledger for real world applications and assets**.

 <hr className="subsection" />